Troubleshoot Your Pond Pump

 A. Engagement of the thermal overload protection.

 Most submersible pumps feature a thermal overload protection to minimize damage to the pump should it overheat.
 There are multiple reasons that a pump could over heat (such as clogs or too much resistance), but the most common is lack of complete submersion, especially if the pump is in a skimmer.
 If a skimmer net/basket/pad gets clogged the water level in the pump chamber can drop.
 When this happens the pump will shut off.
 When it cools off it can restart.
 (Note that when the pump shuts off the skimmer will fill back up, so the fact that the skimmer is full when the pump is off does not indicate that this was not the problem).
 Give the pump time to cool down, this may take up to an hour.
 Then try again, ensuring that the pump stays submerged.
 Repeated engagement of the thermal overload protection can damage the pump.
-Keep your skimmer clean and you may want to invest in a Pump Protector.
+Keep your skimmer clean.

 B. Problem with the GFCI.